Enjoy inspiring lake views from your hotel

 Your day is free to explore Zell am See at your leisure.
 Perhaps enjoy a relaxing stroll along the picturesque lakeside promenade, or alternatively, visit the historic city of Innsbruck - the capital of the Tyrol region, which is easily reached by train.
 The delightful city has a beautiful Old Town which is ideal for exploring on foot.
 Visit the Imperial Palace and the famous 'Golden Roof', with 2,738 dazzling roof tiles.

-We travel in Standard Class rail for the short journey to Worgl, before continuing by high-speed rail to Cologne. where we overnight in a central hotel.
-Day 10 is spent travelling to London, first by train to Brussels and then across the Channel on the Eurostar.
+We travel in Standard Class rail for the short journey to Worgl, before continuing by high-speed rail to Cologne, where we overnight in a central hotel.
+Day 9 is spent travelling to London, first by train to Brussels and then underneath the Channel on the Eurostar, on arrival in London your tour concludes and you are free to make your way home.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.